Need a definition?

 A business that offers professional money management services to investors over the internet.
 Often referred to as robo-advisors.

 An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic risk.

 A type of mutual fund where there are no limits on the number of units it can sell.
 If demand is high enough, the fund will continue to issue more.
 Will also buy back units when investors want to sell.
 Most mutual funds are open-ended.